Public Safety Department

 - Lock your car whenever it is unattended, both on and off campus.

 - Do not leave expensive property, such as CD cases, purses, radar detectors, cell phones, and portable stereos in plain view in your car.
 Lock them in your trunk or take them into your residence.
 Cover up conspicuous stereo equipment.
 Remember that thieves target after-market stereo equipment, not factory installed equipment.

 - Record the brand, model numbers, and serial numbers of all electronic equipment installed in your car.
 In the event of theft, give this information to the police.
 If the equipment is recovered, it can be returned to you.
 Also engrave your driver's license number on this equipment.

-- If you live off-campus, make every attempt to park your car off the street, if possible.
-If not, park in a well-lit5 area.
+- If you live off campus, make every attempt to park your car off the street.
+If this isn't possible, park in a well-lit area.

 - Use a steering wheel lock when your car is parked.
 While these devices can be defeated, a thief may decide it's not worth the effort.